krish-sahni/f1-tenth-rl-code/README.md

 ---

-### *PID Gains*
+### *Parameter Tuning*

-Inside *vision_lanefollower_pid.py* (where the PID is integrated with the main loop), the following parameters are crucial in how aggressively or smoothly the car responds:
+Inside *controller.py* (where the PID is integrated with the main loop), the following parameters are crucial in how aggressively or smoothly the car responds:

     self.KP = 0.0
     self.KI = 0.0